SDraw/ml_mods_cvr/ml_pin/README.md

 # Custom notification sounds
 You can setup your own notification sounds.
-Go to `<game_folder>/UserData/PlayersInstanceNotifier` and replaces your preferable sounds.
+Go to `<game_folder>/UserData/PlayersInstanceNotifier` and replace to your preferable sounds.

-Available type of sounds:
+Available sounds for replacement:
 * **player_join.wav**
 * **player_leave.wav**
 * **friend_join.wav**